-- A. As a prerequisite to subdivision approval, subdividers shall make a park dedicated cash contribution to the City's ParkFund as provided in this section.
-The cash contribution amount shall be established by the City Council through Ordinance as permitted by MN Statute 462.358 as may be amended time to time. - B. If City Council finds it is in the public's best interest to accept dedicated land for parks, playgrounds, public green/ open space, or trails in lieu of a cash contribution, it must be included in a Developer's Agreement and the value of the land must be calculated based on fair market value.
-"Fair market value" shall be defined per MN Statute 462.358 as may be amended time to time. - C. The Parks and Recreation Board and/or Planning Commission shall recommend to the City Council the land dedication and cash contribution requirements for proposed subdivisions.
-Land dedication shall be consistent with the most recent Comprehensive Plan and the Parks, Trails, and Open Space Plan. - D. If the property being subdivided was previously subdivided, a credit will be given for similar requirements satisfied in conjunction with the previous subdivision. - E. Land area conveyed or dedicated to the City shall not be used in calculating density requirements of the City zoning ordinance and shall be in addition to and not in lieu of open space requirements for planned unit developments. - F. Where private open space for park and recreation purposes is provided in a proposed subdivision, such areas may be used for credit, at the discretion of the City Council, against the requirement of dedication for park and recreation purposes, provided the City Council finds it is in the public interest.

-G. The City, upon consideration of the particular type of development, may require larger or lesser parcels of land to be dedicated if the city determines that present or future residents would require greater or lesser land for park and playground purposes.
+- A. As a prerequisite to subdivision approval, subdividers shall dedicate land for parks, playgrounds, public open spaces and trails and/or shall make a cash contribution to the city's park fund and trail fund as provided by this section. - B. The park and recreation committee shall recommend to the city council the land dedication and cash contribution requirements for proposed subdivisions.
+Land dedication shall be consistent with the 2008 Comprehensive Plan and 2030 update and the Parks, Trails, and Open Space Plan. - C. If the property being subdivided was previously subdivided, a credit will be given for similar requirements satisfied in conjunction with the previous subdivision. - D. Land area conveyed or dedicated to the city shall not be used in calculating density requirements of the city zoning ordinance and shall be in addition to and not in lieu of open space requirements for planned unit developments. - E. Where private open space for park and recreation purposes is provided in a proposed subdivision, such areas may be used for credit, at the discretion of the city council, against the requirement of dedication for park and recreation purposes, provided the city council finds it is in the public interest. - F. The city, upon consideration of the particular type of development, may require larger or lesser parcels of land to be dedicated if the city determines that present or future residents would require greater or lesser land for park and playground purposes. - G. In residential plats either a cash donation equal to fifteen (15) percent of the fair market value of the undeveloped property or fifteen (15) percent of the gross land being platted or a combination thereof shall be conveyed to the City.